WebAssembly/spec/proposals/Layer-1.md

 ## Overview

 Exception handling allows code to break control flow when an exception is thrown.
-The exeception can be any exception known by the WebAssembly module, or it may an unknown exception that was thrown by a called imported function.
+The execption can be any exception known by the WebAssembly module, or it may an unknown exception that was thrown by a called imported function.

 One of the problems with exception handling is that both WebAssembly and the